SpehleonLP/IK-Guide/VolumeSolver.md

-# Bone Volume Solver: Linear Volume Distribution for Skeletal Meshes
+# Rintintin Solver: Linear Volume Distribution for Skeletal Meshes

 A solver for computing the per-bone volume of a non-manifold mesh for procedural animation use cases.